Should you always use a VPN?

 5. Safe access to public Wi-Fi

-Public Wi-Fi networks are extremely vulnerable as you can never know who connects to them.
-This makes it easy for hackers to access your private information.
+Public Wi-Fi networks are highly vulnerable as you can never know who connects to them.
+This makes it easy for cybercriminals to access your private information.
 That is unless you use a VPN for public Wi-Fi.
-It will make it appear as though your data is coming from the server you’re connected to instead of your own device.
+It will make it appear as if your data is coming from the server you’re connected to instead of your own device.

-Even if your VPN connection drops, the kill switch will temporarily shut your Internet down until the connection is restored.
-This way, there won’t even be accidental data leaks.
+Even if your VPN connection drops, the kill switch will temporarily shut down your internet connection until it is restored.
+This way, there won’t be any accidental data leaks.

 6. Save money

-If you have a VPN turned on at all times, such companies won’t have a clue how many times you come back to their site or search for particular services.
-This means that a VPN will ensure the price won’t be affected, ensuring you get the best deals.
+If you have a VPN turned on at all times, such companies won’t know how often you come back to their site or search for particular services.
+This means that a VPN will ensure the price won’t be affected and that you get the best deals.

-Plus, some companies may apply discriminatory pricing structure – people from one country may get products/services cheaper than those from another.
-To avoid this, you can simply use a VPN to change your location and compare pricing to save a bunch of money.
+Plus, some companies may apply a discriminatory pricing structure – people from one country may get products/services cheaper than those from another.
+To avoid this, you can simply use a VPN to change your location and compare pricing to save money.
 And since there are plenty of cheap VPNs, your wallet won’t suffer.

 What can a VPN be used for?

 Depending on what you need a VPN for, it can be beneficial in many ways.
-So, without further ado, here are a few advantages of using a VPN as a business user or for entertainment:
+Here are a few advantages of using a VPN as a business user or for personal entertainment.

 1. Business VPNs

-VPNs for businesses can be more expensive than regular user VPNs.
+VPNs for businesses can be more expensive than those for regular users.
 However, they’re much more than worth it.
 For starters, they protect employee data from being stolen or viewed by third parties.
 This includes remote workers who tend to work connected to their home network.
-A VPN does not let anyone, even the Internet Service Provider (ISP) of the employee, see what they are up to online.
+A VPN does not let anyone, even the employee’s ISP, see what they are up to online.

-Additionally, remote workers can feel safe on public wifi knowing that their data is encrypted.
-That’s because public networks are known to be a cybercriminal hazard.
+Additionally, remote workers can feel safe on public Wi-Fi, knowing their data is encrypted.
+Public networks are known to be a cybercriminal hazard.

 2. Streaming VPNs

-Streaming VPNs do exactly what the name says… help with streaming.
-So if you’re one who feels that they often run out of things to watch on their streaming service, a VPN is a great solution.
-The best VPNs for streaming movies will help you unblock huge Netflix libraries, Hulu, HBO Max, Disney Plus, or any other service.
+Streaming VPNs do exactly what the name says – help with streaming.
+So, if you feel you often run out of things to watch, a VPN is a great solution.
+The best VPNs for streaming movies will help you unblock huge Netflix libraries, Hulu, Max, Disney Plus, or any other service.

 Plus, if your ISP tends to limit bandwidth as soon as you start doing data-consuming activities, including streaming, a VPN can help.
 Since your data is encrypted, your ISP can’t see what you’re up to.
 This means that the VPN won’t let your ISP limit your data, thus improving overall streaming speeds.